pagkly/Zed/Investopedia4/Voluntary Export Restraint (VER) Definition.md

 ### Key Takeaways

 -   A voluntary export restraint (VER) is a self-imposed limit on the quantity of a good that an exporting country is allowed to export.
--   VERs are considered non-tariff barriers, which are restrictive trade barriers—such as quotas and embargoes.
+-   VERs are considered non-[[Tariff|tariff]] barriers, which are restrictive trade barriers—such as quotas and embargoes.
 -   They are related to a voluntary import expansion (VIE), which is meant to allow for more imports, and can include lowering tariffs or dropping quotas.

 ## How a Voluntary Export Restraint (VER) Works

-Voluntary export restraints (VERs) fall under the broad category of [[non-tariff barriers]](https://www.investopedia.com/articles/economics/08/tariff-trade-barrier-basics.asp), which are restrictive trade barriers, such as [[quotas]](https://www.investopedia.com/terms/q/quota.asp), sanctions, levies, embargoes, and other restrictions.
+Voluntary export restraints (VERs) fall under the broad category of [[non-tariff barriers]](https://www.investopedia.com/articles/[[Economics|economics]]/08/[[Tariff|tariff]]-trade-barrier-basics.asp), which are restrictive trade barriers, such as [[quotas]](https://www.investopedia.com/terms/q/quota.asp), sanctions, levies, embargoes, and other restrictions.
 Typically, VERs are a result of requests made by the importing country to provide a measure of protection for its domestic businesses that produce competing goods, though these agreements can be reached at the industry level, as well.

-VERs are often created because the exporting countries would prefer to impose their own restrictions than risk sustaining worse terms from tariffs or quotas.
-They've been in use since the 1930s, applied by large, [[developed economies]](https://www.investopedia.com/terms/d/developed-economy.asp) to a wide range of products, from textiles to footwear, steel, and automobiles, and became a popular form of [[protectionism]](https://www.investopedia.com/terms/p/protectionism.asp) in the 1980s.
+VERs are often created because the exporting countries would prefer to impose their own restrictions than [[Risk|risk]] sustaining worse terms from tariffs or quotas.
+They've been in use since the 1930s, applied by large, [[developed economies]](https://www.investopedia.com/terms/d/developed-economy.asp) to a wide range of products, from textiles to footwear, steel, and automobiles, and became a popular form of [[protectionism]](https://www.investopedia.com/terms/p/[[Protectionism|protectionism]].asp) in the 1980s.

 After the Uruguay Round and the updating of the [[General Agreement on Tariffs and Trade]](https://www.investopedia.com/terms/g/gatt.asp) (GATT) in 1994, WTO members agreed not to implement any new VERs, and to phase out any existing ones within one year, with some exceptions.

 ## Limitations of a Voluntary Export Restraint (VER)

 There are ways in which a company can avoid a VER.
-For example, the exporting country's company can always build a manufacturing plant in the country to which exports would be directed.
-By doing so, the company will no longer need to export goods, and should not be bound by the country's VER.
+For example, the exporting country's company can always build a [[Manufacturing|manufacturing]] plant in the country to which exports would be directed.
+By doing so, the company [[Will|will]] no longer need to export goods, and should not be bound by the country's VER.

-The option to build manufacturing facilities overseas and bypass exporting rules is one of the main reasons why VERs have historically been ineffective in protecting domestic producers.
+The option to build [[Manufacturing|manufacturing]] facilities overseas and bypass exporting rules is one of the main reasons why VERs have historically been ineffective in protecting domestic producers.

 ## Voluntary Export Restraint (VER) vs. Voluntary Import Expansion (VIE)